Booking Terms & Conditions

 - Assessment of written and practical assignments.

-- A 50hrs training completion certificate for each module you participate in (the 100hr Yoga Alliance Professional YTT certificate will only be available to those who complete both Module 1 and Module 2) Note: payment of the fees does not guarantee you a certificate as you will need to successfully pass all assignments and attend of 100% the course.
+- A 60hrs RYT Yoga Alliance Professional certificate training per module.
+120RYT split between 2 modules.
+Note: payment of the fees does not guarantee you a certificate as you will need to successfully pass all assignments and attend of 100% the course.

 - Accommodation in twin or triple share rooms, with ensuite bathroom.